✨We are a Luxury Piercing Boutique – By Appointment Only✨

 WHAT DO I NEED TO PREPARE BEFORE GETTING PIERCED?

-- Please read my Aftercare Guide before your visit so I can answer your questions in person during our appointment.
+- Please read our Aftercare Guide before your visit so I can answer your questions in person during our appointment.

 - Please check the map and learn our location before your visit to avoid getting lost.